kinitic/web-crawler/README.md

 ===========

 ##Introduction
-The application that I have created is using Spring MVC stack running on Tomcat.
+The application that I have created is using Spring MVC running on Tomcat.

+A webpage is presented that allows to user to enter a fully qualified domain that they would like crawled.

 I have to caveat that the application is not complete, there are some teething troubles which will be cleared up via writing more unit tests.